Norman Schwarzkopf Jr.: Critiques of Gulf War leadership

 In a 2012 book, historian Thomas E. Ricks wrote Schwarzkopf's lack of experience with politics was disadvantageous to his conduct of the war.
 Ricks said that Schwarzkopf was overly cautious in the execution of his plans because of his fear of repeating mistakes in Vietnam, which meant his troops failed to destroy the Iraqi Republican Guard.
 Ricks further criticized Schwarzkopf for failing to relieve General Frederick M. Franks Jr. as well as other subordinates who Schwarzkopf said, in his memoirs, were ineffective.
-Ricks concluded that the Gulf War was a "tactical triumph but a strategic draw at best."
+Ricks concluded that the Gulf War was a "tactical triumph but a strategic draw at best".
 In his memoirs, Schwarzkopf responded to these kinds of criticisms by saying his mandate had only been to liberate and safeguard Kuwait and that an invasion of Iraq would have been highly controversial, particularly among Middle Eastern military allies.

 Schwarzkopf sought to change the relationship between journalists and the military, feeling that the news media's negative portrayal of the Vietnam War had degraded troops there.
 When he took command during the Gulf War, he sought an entirely different strategy, which was ultimately successful by favoring greater media coverage but subject to strict controls on the battlefield.
-Schwarzkopf favored the intense press surrounding the Gulf War conflict, feeling that blocking the news media, as had been done in Grenada, would contribute to affect public perception of the war in the United States negatively.
+Schwarzkopf favored the intense press surrounding the Gulf War conflict, feeling that blocking the news media, as had been done in Grenada, would affect public perception of the war in the United States negatively.
 His dealings with the press were thus frequent and very personal, and he conducted regular briefings for journalists.
 He would usually not attack media coverage, even if negative, unless he felt it was blatantly incorrect.
 He staged visible media appearances that played to patriotism.

 In fact, Schwarzkopf believed extensive press coverage would help build public support for the war and raise morale.
 In some press conferences, he showed and explained advanced war-fighting technology that the U.S. possessed to impress the public.
 These also had the side effect of distracting the public from focusing on U.S. casualty counts or the destruction wrought in the war.
 Schwarzkopf's strategy was to control the message being sent and so he ordered media on the battlefield to be escorted at all times.
 However, several high-profile reports publicized the CENTCOM strategy.
 After the war, Schwarzkopf was very critical of military analysts who scrutinized his operation, felt that some of them were poorly informed on the factors involved in his planning, and felt that others were violating operations security by revealing too much about how he might plan the operation.